What is a travel policy?

 A travel policy needs to cover the entirety of a business trip – from booking transportation to accommodation budgets and travel allowances.

 One common mistake is thinking the travel policy only consists of costs.
-Although it’s an important element, you need to keep in mind that a business trip’s success depends on much more than that.
+Although it’s an important element, keep in mind that a business trip’s success depends on much more than that.

 The rules outlined in most travel policies are: